CodeGenieApp/serverless-express/README.md

 ### eventSource

-serverless-express natively supports API Gateway, ALB, Lambda@Edge and VPC Lattice.
+serverless-express natively supports API Gateway, ALB, Lambda@Edge and VPC Lattice (only V2 events - event source `AWS_VPC_LATTICE_V2`).
 If you want to use Express with other AWS Services integrated with Lambda you can provide your own custom request/response mappings via `eventSource`.
 See the [custom-mapper-dynamodb example](examples/custom-mapper-dynamodb).

 ```js
 function requestMapper ({ event }) {